spacetelescope/webbpsf/docs/webbpsf.rst

 Adjusting source position, centering, and output format
 -------------------------------------------------------

 A number of non-instrument-specific calculation options can be adjusted through the `options` dictionary attribute on each instrument instance.
-A few common options are discussed below; for a complete listing of options available, consult :py:attr:`JWInstrument.options`. :py:attr:`poppy.Instrument.options`.
+(For a complete listing of options available, consult :py:attr:`JWInstrument.options`.)

 Input Source position offsets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^